michaeledwards0/Enterprise-Azure-AI-Infrastructure/docs/02-network-architecture.md

 - NSG flow logs enabled across all three NSGs for network traffic observability, staged for Traffic Analytics once the Phase 5 Log Analytics workspace exists
 - Azure Bastion for zero-public-IP administrative access, operated on a deploy/delete cost discipline given its continuous billing model
 - Azure Policy assignment denying public IP creation across the subscription, with a name-based exclusion for the Bastion public IP
-- DNS zone groundwork for private endpoints (used starting Phase 3, when Azure OpenAI and Key Vault are deployed)
 - Single-spoke design deliberately scoped to the current workload, with the hub structured to support additional spokes without modification

 ### Frameworks Applied